 The Nifty App Store will have to fetch product identifiers from the bundle’s plist file and load them in a set called productIdentifiers.

-To implement task 1, modify ProductViewController class so it look like this:
+To implement task 1, modify ProductViewController class so it looks like this:

 The debug code you entered in the viewDidLoad function is optional.
 It basically print in Xcode’s console, the total number of members that was inserted in the productIdentifiers set.
 As for the for loop, it convert members of the productIdentifiers set to string objects and print them in Xcode’s console.
 You will see this output in Xcode console when you run the Nifty-IAP app say, on your iPhone device.